Boost

 object is destroyed, the file is automatically unmapped, and all the resources

 are freed.
-To remove the file from the filesystem you can use standard
+To remove the file from the filesystem you could use standard

 remove()

-functions.
-File removing might fail if any process still has the file mapped
+functions, but file removing might fail if any process still has the file

 For more information about managed mapped file capabilities, see basic_managed_mapped_file